 Get access to a complete assessment battery to test inhibition and other executive functions

-Identify and assess the presence of alterations or deficits in inhibition control
+Identify and assess the presence of alterations or deficits in inhibitory control

 Inhibition is one of our executive functions, it contributes to anticipation, planning, and establishing goals by controlling behavior, resisting an automatic action and changing it for a reasoned response appropriate for the situation.

 Even though we're not always conscious of it, we are continuously exercising inhibition control.
 For example, when we're in class, our inhibition keeps us from being distracted by the fly near the window or getting up when we're tired of sitting down.
 When we get angry, inhibition control helps us control ourselves and keeps us from yelling and throwing anything we can get our hands on.
 Or, imagine you're at a funeral for your friend's dad and your editor calls to tell you that they're going to publish your book.
 Imagine that you start to celebrate and dance around excitedly...
 Luckily, our inhibition would keep us from doing that and help us maintain somber for the serious situation.

 Dr. Russell Barkley proposed an auto-regulating behavior model where inhibition control is the base of ensuring the rest of our executive functions work properly.
 Inhibition control is necessary for mental flexibility, controlling impulsivity or interferences, working memory, affective and emotional regulation, etc. Deficient inhibition is one of the main problems in disorders like ADHD.